 And that is what I wasn’t ready for.

 I like people.
 I need people.
 I need to be useful.
-And so I work with underprivileged kids, mentor students any chance I get, teach communication skills to corporations, am on the board of directors at several organizations, have an entertaining podcast, and still gather freelance work as an actor, voice over artist and director.
-My jobs may be different from most but I don’t believe I am uncommon as I know plenty of people in their 60’s, 70s and 80s who are as active as I am.
-What I wasn’t prepared for was the identity crisis that came with not having a regular job; the careers that clearly defined me.
-I was not prepared for the questions I found myself asking: Am I defined only by my past?
-Who am I now?
-What do I do for a living?
+And so I work with underprivileged kids, mentor students any chance I get, teach communication skills to corporations, am on the board of directors at several organizations, have an entertaining podcast, and still seek freelance work as an actor, voice over artist and director.
+My jobs may be different from most but I don’t believe I am uncommon as I know plenty of people in their 60’s, 70s and even their 80s who are as active as I am.

 It’s easy to say “You’re retired!
 You do whatever you want” but some of you reading this will know what I’m talking about when I ask those questions.
 I was struggling on days that had gaping holes in the middle.